Mushroom and Fennel Bread Pudding

 The bread pudding can be baked up to 1 day ahead and brought to room temperature or warmed in a 350°F oven prior to serving.

-2 cups coarsely chopped fennel (from 1 medium bulb)
+- 2 cups coarsely chopped fennel (from 1 medium bulb)

-2/3 cup finely chopped celery (from 2 medium stalks)
+- 2/3 cup finely chopped celery (from 2 medium stalks)

-2 cupsheavy cream
+- 2 cups heavy cream

-1 cup low-sodium chicken, mushroom, or vegetable broth
+- 1 cup low-sodium chicken, mushroom, or vegetable broth

-4 large eggs
+- 4 large eggs

-12 ouncesciabatta or other country-style bread, medium dice (about 8 cups)
+- 12 ounces ciabatta or other country-style bread, medium dice (about 8 cups)

-1 cup coarsely grated aged pecorino (about 3 ounces), such as Gran Pecorino (not Pecorino Romano)
+- 1 cup coarsely grated aged pecorino (about 3 ounces), such as Gran Pecorino (not Pecorino Romano)

-1 tablespoon finely chopped fresh Italian parsley
+- 1 tablespoon finely chopped fresh Italian parsley

-1 teaspoon finely chopped fresh sage leaves
+- 1 teaspoon finely chopped fresh sage leaves

 - 1Melt the butter in a large frying pan over medium heat.
 When it foams, add the onion, season well with salt and pepper, and cook until soft, about 3 minutes.
 Add the mushrooms, fennel, and celery; season well with salt and pepper; and cook, stirring occasionally, until softened and the mushroom juices have reduced, about 10 minutes.
 Remove from the heat and let cool slightly in the pan, at least 10 minutes.